All Upcoming Training

 11:00 AM - 1:00 PM Eastern Standard Time

-The FP&A Exam Preparation Boot Camp prepares participants for earning the FP&A certification.
-This program consists of four learning modules that focus on the FP&A exam’s key knowledge areas.
+The FP&A Exam Preparation Boot Camp prepares candidates for taking the FP&A certification examination.
+This intensive program consists of four learning modules that focus on the FP&A exam’s key knowledge areas.
 The majority of each session’s time allotment will be dedicated to exam preparation.
-Following a review of the specific knowledge area, participants will review multiple choice questions and task-based simulation problems that pertain to the knowledge area.
-These questions and problems will challenge the participants to think critically and to apply their FP&A knowledge to specific subject matters.
+Following a review of the specific knowledge area, participants will review multiple choice questions and task-based simulation problems.
+These questions will challenge participants to apply their FP&A knowledge to specific subject matters and prepare to walk into the testing center.

 This module covers financial statement analysis and financial ratios.
 Specific topics include: